 “Being able to respect the CEO’s time is always appreciated,” Apatoff says.
 “I’ve seen people, while trying to get face time, they just don’t properly read the situation.
 You need to have the ability to read people and have enough EQ to understand the situation that you’re in.
 Often, CEOs will make a mental note of your thoughtfulness and be more amenable to give you time in future interactions.”

-Be Prepared When the Time Arrives
+Be Prepared When the Opportunity Arises

 A CEOs’ time is always at a premium.
 When you have the opportunity to connect with them, the last thing you want to do is draw a blank or shift into small talk.